EfthymiaKakoulidou/cakes-by-kg/README.md

 ### Future Features

-In the future and with the scenario that business goes well for the owner it would br helpful to add
+In the future and with the scenario that business goes well for the owner it would br helpful to add:

 - Prices for the cakes
-- billing feautures
+- Billing feautures:
     - this will give the user the opportunity to pay for the cake online.
-- Make your own cake feature
+- Make your own cake feature:
-    - a feature that the user will be able to use his/hers imagination to constract a new cake and then get feedback from the owner.
-A menu of diffrent flavors will be provided.
+    - a feature that the user will be able to use his/hers imagination to construct a new cake and then get feedback from the owner.
+A menu of diffrent flavors can be provided.

 ## Tools & Technologies Used